 What is Dog Cancer?

 Cancer, regardless of the species in which it occurs, is the uncontrolled growth of abnormal cells.
 Cancer cells develop because of damage to DNA.
 Dogs can inherit damaged DNA, which accounts for some hereditary cancers.
 More often, though, a dog’s DNA becomes damaged by exposure to something in the environment, such as carcinogens.

 Not all tumors are cancerous.
-Benign (noncancerous) tumors do not spread to other parts of the body and, with very rare exceptions, are not life threatening.
-Malignant tumors can spread (metastasize) to other parts of the body, where they begin to grow and replace normal tissue.
-Regardless of where a cancer may spread, however, it is usually named for the place it began.
+Benign (noncancerous) tumors are common and do not spread to other parts of the body.
+With very rare exceptions, they are not life threatening.
+Malignant tumors, however, can spread (metastasize) to other parts of the body, where they begin to grow and replace normal tissue.
+Regardless of where a cancer spreads, it is usually named for the place it began.

 Squamous Cell Carcinoma

 Squamous cell carcinoma is a cancer that originates in the outer layer of a dog’s skin.
 Cutaneous squamous cell carcinomas are typically fast growing tumors that get bigger with time and resist healing.
 As carcinomas are malignant and particularly invasive, it is essential to have this form of dog skin cancer diagnosed and treated without delay.